-- Continue using tools such as Skype or Zoom to have a group call instead of meeting in person.
+- Continue using free video tools such as Skype, Google Hangouts, Google Meet, or Zoom to have a video call with someone or host a group call instead of meeting in person.

 - Have a buddy system within your support group in which two people call one another regularly to check in and encourage one another.